 Uganda Directors

 Rev. Fr.
-John Mary Lugemwa, OSB, President and Volunteer Coordinator
+John Mary Lugemwa, OSB, President

-Fr.
-John Mary holds S.T.B.
+John-Mary-Lugemwa-SmallFr.
+John Mary, born and raised in rural Uganda, holds S.T.B.
 (Theology) and M.A.
-(Monastic Studies) degrees from Saint Vincent Seminary, Pennsylvania where he also received the Honorable Judge Bernard Shrerer Award for academic excellence, integration of knowledge, faith and charity.
+(Monastic Studies) degrees with honors from Saint Vincent Seminary, Pennsylvania, where he also received the Honorable Judge Bernard Shrerer Award for academic excellence, integration of knowledge, faith and charity.
 He also obtained B.A. degrees in Computer Science and Philosophy from St. John’s University, Minnesota.
-Besides studying Law in Uganda, John Mary has taken classes in Nonprofit management at the University of Richmond’s Institute on Philanthropy.
-John Mary is a member of the Benedictine Society of Virginia where he serves as Director of Vocations, Director of Formation, and Webmaster, and previously as an assistant in the Business office.
-He is a Chaplain for Benedictine College Preparatory in Richmond, Virginia where he also teaches a computer class on web design and web technologies, as well as serving on the Board of Trustees.
+In 2013, he studied Leadership and Management at Sant’ Anselmo Pontifical University in Rome, a course offered in collaboration with the University of St. Gallen’s Business School in Switzerland.
+Besides studying Law at Makerere University in Uganda, Fr.
+John Mary has taken classes in Non-profit management at the University of Richmond’s Institute on Philanthropy.
+He also holds two diplomas in Bible Studies from the International Bible School in Norway.

-During his college career, John Mary initiated the Africa Service Learning Program, a program that sends groups of college students to work with AIDS support organizations in East Africa.
+During his college career, Fr.
+John Mary initiated the Africa Service Learning Program, a program that sends groups of college students to work with AIDS support organizations in East Africa.
 He also founded two student organizations: the Global AIDS Awareness Organization and the Africa Students Association at the St. Benedict’s College and St. John’s University, MN.
+Fr.
 John Mary was also active in other student clubs and student government.
 He sat on the Joint Academic Board and also served on various administration committees as a student representative: the Academic Assessment Committee, and the Curriculum and Academic Policies Committee.
-John Mary also participated in the Clinton Global Initiative University conference, which brings together students from around the world to commit to effecting social change.

 —————————————————————————————